 Your iPhone’s automatic settings actually got there start half a century ago.
 Alarm clocks were introduced to snooze buttons in 1956 with General Electric-Telechron’s Snooz-Alarm, according to Pacific Standard.
 That model’s snooze lasted nine minutes, but there are a few theories as to why.
 Speaking of your iPhone, learn these hidden iPhone hacks you never knew about.

 Alarm clocks did exist before the snooze function, so there was already a standard gear setup that innovators had to work with.
 Getting the gear teeth to line up to allow for exactly ten minutes wasn’t possible, so they had to choose between nine minutes and a few seconds or a little bit over ten minutes.

 Here’s where the theories start to differ.
 Some people say reports in the 1950s suggested ten minutes was enough for drowsy people to fall back into deep sleep.
 That would mean they’d wake up cranky again, so nine minutes was the sweet spot between more time in bed without letting it get out of hand.
-(Find out which alarm clock will help you get up without hitting snooze.)
+Getting right up is just one of the morning habits of successful people, by the way.

-Others believe that single minute would let people get the most out of their day.
+Others believe that a single minute would let people get the most out of their day.
 That extra minute won’t make much difference when you’re dozing, but it could make a difference in how much time you have to get ready.
-(Learn why you seem to always wake up right before your alarm goes off.)

 But the most common theory seems to come down to simplicity.
 A double-digit snooze would be harder to program than a single-digit one, so designers figured the less complicated design was the way to go.